HSA Mistakes to Avoid: Spouse Rules

 - Only one spouse opens an HSA, and only that spouse may contribute to the HSA.

 Option two may seem less complicated, but it could prevent employees who work for the same employer from taking full advantage of employer contributions based on HSA participation.
 Many employers provide some HSA funding assistance, especially as employees build balances through payroll contributions.
-Ultimately, the employer decides its own policy, as long as the contributions meet IRS guidance requirements.
+Ultimately, the employer decides its own policy, as long as the contributions meet IRS guidance requirements, including the annual limits.

 Also, it may be beneficial for each spouse to open an HSA to take advantage of any catch-up contributions if one of the spouses is 55 or older.
 Remember, though the HSAs are separate, you must still ensure that the combined yearly contributions for both spouses don’t exceed the annual family maximum.